uberdragon/owl20/README.md

 The extension automatically:
 - Scans for iframes when the page loads
 - Monitors for new iframes added dynamically
-- Injects roll displays into accessible iframes
+- Passes roll data to all iframes without visual modification
-- Uses postMessage for cross-origin iframes

 ## Installation